Comet (Waldameer): Layout

-The ride begins with a right turn out of the station onto a 37 ft lift hill.
-It then drops 25 ft and heads back up into a left turn.
-It drops again, into two airtime hills, and heads back up into a right turn over the station.
-Then it drops into a series of two bunny-hops and goes up into a right curve that is directly underneath the left curve that comes after the lift hill.
-It then drops and heads into a final bunny-hop before reaching the brakes, and curves right into the station.
-In its 1:24 duration, it reaches a top speed of 25 mph.
-It has over 1,300 ft of track.
+The ride begins with a right turn out of the station into a 37 ft lift hill.
+It descends a 25 ft first drop before immediately ascending up into a left turn.
+It drops again, into two airtime hills, and curves through a righthand turn over the station.
+Then it drops into a series of two bunny-hops and traverses a right curve directly underneath the first left curve.
+It then drops into two final bunny-hops before entering the brake run and turning right to return to the station.
+In its minute and 24 second-long ride time, it reaches a top speed of 25 mph.
+It has 1,300 ft of track.

 Trains

 Comet has two Junior PTC trains of four cars, all of which utilize flanged wheels.
 Each car has two seats that can hold two riders, for a maximum of 16 riders per train.
 Although the park owns two trains, for several years, only one was placed into daily operation, as park management was not comfortable running two trains with manually operated skid brakes.